aakashkumarjee/SDN-SMALL-TOPOLOGY-TRAFFIC-COLLECTION/final/readme.md

               on Node: h4 run "./script4.sh"
 7. After Process is completed files as name "h1file.txt" and "h2file.txt" are generated for each h1,h2,h3,h4 containing data about traffic at each node.

 We can change status the links of Network topology by "link h1 s2 down" or "link h2 s2 up" in order to provide variance to the data collected.

+Files "FlowStatsFile.txt" and "PortStatsFile.txt" contains the information about data flowing through different Ports of all the switches.

 We can scale this thing at a very large scale and can collect data of a very complex Network topology.
 The Large data collected can be very useful to increase efficiency of network by creatin a Machine Learning Model and training through that large data.